Consulting feedback for seedlink

 Right now the homepage headline is generic: “We connect founders and 10x talent to bring ideas to market.”
 That could mean Fiverr, AngelList, or Upwork.

-You can guide her to rewrite the hero section in plain language that screams “If you’re an early founder with an idea and no team, this is the fastest way to find one.”
+Rewrite the hero section in plain language that screams “If you’re an early founder with an idea and no team, this is the fastest way to find one.” for example.

 Talent supply vs. demand imbalance risk

-• They plan to onboard 150 talent in the first months but only 25 founders.
-That’s lopsided.
+- You plan to onboard 150 talent in the first months but only 25 founders.
+That’s could be lopsided.
 Talent will churn fast if they wait too long for projects.

 Build a Repeatable Acquisition Engine

-Help her pick one core channel instead of “trying everything.”
+Pick one core channel instead of “trying everything", especially at the beginning.
 Options:

-• Is it referral only?
+- Is it referral only?
 I just got right in.
-Referral flywheel → every talent or founder invited should bring one more (since it’s “referral only,” lean into exclusivity).
+If you do referral only, work on a Referral flywheel → every talent or founder invited should bring one more (since it’s “referral only,” you could lean into exclusivity).

 Fix Funnel Gaps on the Website

-The current homepage is heavy on words but light on clarity and conversion.
+The current homepage is a bit heavy on words but light on clarity and conversion.

 Early Growth Tactics to Hit 1,000

-• Community angle: Slack/Discord where founders meet talent → SeedLink facilitates matches.
+- Community angle: Slack/Discord where founders meet talent → SeedLink facilitates matches.
+At first, you might need to match folks "by and" to move things along faster.

-• Case studies: Document 2–3 success stories of matches made.
-Turn those into blog posts, LinkedIn posts, and PR.
+- Case studies: Document 2–3 success stories of matches made.
+Turn those into blog posts, LinkedIn posts, and testimonials.

 Phase 1 (Weeks 1–4): Positioning & Funnel Fix